solo-io/solo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 ## Install Dex
-We will install Dex into the `gloo-system` namespace, and setup the alt-name in the Dex certificate to the correct service dns name (so that later gloo will trust the dex service).
+We will install Dex into the `gloo-system` namespace, and setup the alt-name in the Dex certificate to the correct service DNS name (so that later Gloo will trust the Dex service).
 ```
 cat > /tmp/dex-values.yaml <<EOF